WindNewsToday

 Renewable capacity expansion changes from Renewables 2024 to Renewables 2025 in selected countries or regions, 2025-2030, Image: IEA

-• A freeze on new offshore wind leases.
+• The government stopped offering new offshore wind leases.

-• A cap on permits for onshore wind and solar PV projects on federal land.
+• They also put a lid on permits for wind and solar projects on federal land.

-• Import restrictions on wind turbine components and rare-earth materials.
+• Plus, import restrictions made it harder to get wind turbine parts and rare-earth materials.

 Offshore Wind Industry Faces a 25% Growth Collapse